About the site

 - Sass, for building the CSS and stylesheets

-- Docker, which wraps the local build process and nginx on my server
+- Docker, which wraps the local build process

 - Azure Pipelines, which builds and publishes the site